Here are some claims about how grades (GPA) and test scores (ACT) predict success in college.

 And here are the Brier scores:

-Still, these are all just calculations based on the first table in the paper.
+Still, these are all just calculations based on the data.

 What the paper actually did